Cuba: My little sidecar-taxi

-Thought to type down few tips on things to do in Havana first, but I just can’t wait to tell you about my lovely tour around the city, actually the outskirts of the city.
-So, we will start off with a sidecar motorcycle.
+So, we will start with a sidecar motorcycle.
 And Hemingway.
-And colorful street art… You think that they have nothing in common?
-Well, think again!
+And some colorful street art… You don’t think that they have anything in common?
+Well, think again.

-I was so eager to go to the house where Ernest Hemingway spent so much time, where he wrote For Whom the Bell Tolls and The Old Man and the Sea.
-He actually lived here for 20 years, after buying the house in 1940 for a bit over 12,000 dollars.
+I was so eager to visit the house where Ernest Hemingway wrote For Whom the Bell Tolls and The Old Man and the Sea.
+He lived here for 20 years, after buying the house in 1940 for a bit over 12,000 dollars.
 Everything about Cuba was just perfect for Hemingway – the sun, the fishing, the rum.
-Oh, that was such a “must-see”!
+Oh, that was such a “must-see”.

 “Step in, please”